 Mt Saramati is located in the Purvanchal range, a sub-mountain range of the Himalayas in North East India.

 Which is the highest peak of Nagaland in Northeast India?

+Mt.
 Saramati is the highest peak of Nagaland in Northeast India.

 Does Mount Saramati Peak Nagaland receive snow?